MAINE STATE BAR ASSOCIATION

 ARTICLE I: IDENTIFICATION

 1.1 NAME.
-This Section shall be known as "The Criminal Law Section", and shall be hereinafter designated simply as "the Section".
+This Section shall be known as: "The Section on Elder Law" and shall be hereafter designated simply as "the Section".

-1.3 LIMITATIONS.
-These bylaws have been adopted subject to the Constitution and Bylaws of the Association, and particularly Article XV thereof.
+1.3 LIMITATIONS: These bylaws have been adopted subject to the Bylaws of the Association, and particularly Article XV thereof.

 ARTICLE II: MEMBERSHIP

 2.1 ENROLLMENT.
-Any member in good standing of the Association shall, upon request to the Secretary of the Association, be enrolled as a member of the Section.
+Any member in good standing of the Association shall, upon request to the Secretary of the Association, be enrolled as a member of the Section by the payment of annual Section dues.

 2.2 THE MEMBERSHIP.
 Members so enrolled and whose dues are paid pursuant to the provisions of this Article shall constitute the Membership of the Section.

-3.1 COMMITTEES AND DIVISIONS.
-This Section is authorized to establish, or to empower the Chairman of the Section to establish, such committees (and divisions) as it may deem necessary and desirable to promote effectively the activities of the Section within the jurisdiction of the Section.
-In establishing a new committee (or division), the Section shall state the area of its proposed activities.
-(A division shall be a grouping of committees in such manner as the Section may from time to time designate.
+3.1 COMMITTEES.
+This Section is authorized to establish, or to empower the Chairperson of the Section to establish, such committees as it may deem necessary and desirable to promote effectively the activities of the Section within the jurisdiction of the Section.
+In establishing a new committee, the Section shall state the area of its proposed activities.

-3.2 CHAIRMAN.
-The Chairman shall announce the membership and the chairman of each committee of the Section (and the director of each division) for the following Section year no later than the business meeting held during the Annual Meeting of the Section.
+3.2 CHAIRPERSON.
+The Chairperson shall announce the membership and the chairperson of each committee of the Section for the following Section year no later than the business meeting held during the Annual Meeting of the Section.

 ARTICLE IV: MEETINGS OF THE MEMBERSHIP

 4.1 ANNUAL MEETING.
-The Section shall hold an Annual Meeting of members in conjunction with the Annual Meeting of the Association.
+The Section shall hold an Annual Meeting of members in conjunction with either the Annual or Summer Meeting of the Association.
 The Section may hold other meetings of members throughout the year.
+The notice requirements for such meetings shall be the same as for the annual meeting.

 4.3 CONTROLLING VOTE.
 Action of the Section shall be by majority vote of the members present.